jamesericdavidson/jamesdavidson.xyz/content/posts/clio-ii-problems-and-fixes.md

 Refer to the Owner's Handbook or Haynes Manual if you have them.

-# The windscreen washer jets do not work
+# The windscreen washer jets do not work {#the-windscreen-washer-jets-do-not-work}

 The windscreen washer pump and/or seal to the washer bottle has broken.